Build Vs Buy

 Data export limitations When you need to leave, getting your data out can be expensive or impossible.

-A realistic five-year cost for a mid-market SaaS stack often lands between £40,000 and £120,000 when you account for everything.
+For a mid-market business, a realistic five-year cost for a SaaS stack often lands between £40,000 and £120,000 when you account for everything.

 The Real Cost of Building

-Custom software development in the UK typically costs between £15,000 and £80,000 for a well-scoped business application, with ongoing maintenance of roughly 10-20% of the build cost per year.
+Custom software development for a well-scoped UK business application typically falls between £15,000 and £80,000, with ongoing maintenance of roughly 10-20% of the build cost per year.
 According to the Standish Group's CHAOS reports, smaller, well-scoped projects have significantly higher success rates than large-scale builds.

 A £40,000 build with £6,000 annual maintenance costs £70,000 over five years.
 That is often comparable to the true cost of the SaaS alternative, except you own the result, the system fits your process exactly, and your customer records belong to you.